OSGConnect/connectbook/hosted-ce.md

 [title]: - "OSG Managed Services"

-**Special instructions** for the PEARC17 conference are here: https://swc-osg-workshop.github.io/OSG-HostedCE-PEARC17/
+**Special instructions** for the PEARC17 conference are here: https://swc-osg-workshop.github.io/OSG-HostedCE-PEARC17/ and for the RMACC HPC Symposium are here: https://swc-osg-workshop.github.io/OSG-HostedCE-RMACC17/

 ## Overview